 It always seems like an effort to get out for a walk at home.
 It’s a lot easier if I have to get out and go for a purposeful trip out.
 Mary from Over 40 and a mum to one and I had arranged to meet up with our boys at Stowe Gardens.
 Luckily the day was dry and mild although foggy.
 So the usual reflective lake wasn’t showing its true beauty.

-Monkey and N have only met fleetingly once a few years ago, so it was going to be interesting to see how they got on.
-For once N didn’t moan about going out – I just mentioned that he’d met Monkey before at a Tractor Ted show – and he was happy.
+Her son and N have only met fleetingly once a few years ago, so it was going to be interesting to see how they got on.
+For once N didn’t moan about going out – I just mentioned that they’d met before at a Tractor Ted show – and he was happy.
 N did refuse to wear his wellies (new trainers are his current footwear of choice at all times) so it meant he was a bit limited given how muddy it was.
 But he did get stuck in when needed.

 What’s great about going to regular haunts with other people is that you get to see new places.
-N always wants to go the same way, so with him and Monkey having to share decisions, we both got to explore more without complaints.
-What was noticeable in the year age difference is how Monkey was all abotu more serious ‘play’ in running the walk as a tour guide.
+N always wants to go the same way, so with the boys having to share decisions, we both got to explore more without complaints.
+What was noticeable in the year age difference is how Mary’s son was all about more serious ‘play’ in running the walk as a tour guide.
 While N just wanted to be a train with us as his passengers.

 The snowdrops at Stowe were great.
 There are a couple of areas you get pointed towards to see them.
 There were a few people out with cameras, but generally for a half term, it was pretty quiet.
 Obviously people weren’t keen to get out of bed too early that day.